M&S results: cyber attack to cost £300 million in profit

 “All eyes will be on Marks and Spencer’s update given the cyber attack, which has caused chaos at the company,” says Susannah Streeter, head of money and markets, Hargreaves Lansdown.

 As of 20 May, M&S is still not taking online orders.
 Bank of America estimates that M&S has lost £40 million in sales every week since the attack began.
+This morning, M&S confirmed an estimated £300 million hit to its FY 2025/26 operating profit as a result of the attack.

-M&S results: what to expect
+M&S results: what was announced

 The financial results are “likely to be overshadowed by the cyber attack that M&S is under,” wrote Jonathan Pritchard, retail analyst at Peel Hunt, in a research note seen by MoneyWeek.